Ever forgotten to send a card for Mother’s Day?

 Every year, there will always be certain brands that promote their Mother's Day gift guide on their site—either through a banner/section on their homepage or in a the dropdown of a "gift" tab in the navigation bar.

-Below on the left is the Uniqlo newsletter announcing its Mothers Day Guide, and by clicking through to shop the guide on the website visitors could choose between day, work or casual categories of products (image on the right).
+Below is an older Uniqlo newsletter promoting its guide; by clicking the "shop the guide" CTA, recipients were able to choose between day, work or casual categories of products (image on the right).

 Social Media Campaigns

-The Body ShopTrue to form, this year The Body Shop has introduced yet another brilliant Mother's Day campaign on social media, asking its followers to "share a vintage photo of the woman who passed on her spirit and quirks to you" using the hashtag #GotItFromHer.
-So far, the brand has promoted the campaign mostly on Instagram, as shown in the screengrab below.
+The Body ShopTrue to form, last year The Body Shop introduced yet another brilliant Mother's Day campaign on social media, asking its followers to "share a vintage photo of the woman who passed on her spirit and quirks to you" using the hashtag #GotItFromHer.
+The brand promoted the campaign mainly on Instagram, as shown in the screengrab below.

 On the subject of The Body Shop, who remembers this video for the brand's 'Treat Mum Like a Queen' campaign?
 Just brilliant.